Financial-Times/origami/MIGRATION.md

 +import oViewport from 'o-viewport';
 ```

-However to use the CommonJS syntax, without a puglin like [babel-plugin-transform-es2015-modules-commonjs](https://babeljs.io/docs/en/babel-plugin-transform-es2015-modules-commonjs), add `.default` to access `o-viewport` methods.
+However to use the CommonJS syntax, without a plugin like [babel-plugin-transform-es2015-modules-commonjs](https://babeljs.io/docs/en/babel-plugin-transform-es2015-modules-commonjs), add `.default` to access `o-viewport` methods.

 ```diff
 -const oViewport = require('o-viewport');